Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Dirac electron nozzle

 which follow from matching the current and the momentum in both leads and from matching the pressure in the right lead, respectively, making use of Eqs.~\eqref{eq:CP_apx}, \eqref{eq:heatflow_apx} and \eqref{eq:current_apx}.
 We separate the cases of subsonic and supersonic flow:

-These relations are sufficient to extract the values of $C_{\mu, T}$ and reconstruct the profiles in the nozzle via Eq.~\eqref{eq:CX_apx}.
+\end{widetext} These relations are sufficient to extract the values of $C_{\mu, T}$ and reconstruct the profiles in the nozzle via Eq.~\eqref{eq:CX_apx}.

-We proceed here by considering explicitly the case of $D = 2$.
+We proceed here by explicitly considering the case of $D = 2$.
 The solution of Eq.~\eqref{eq:CX_apx} is then given by:

-and an identical solution holds for $T/C_T$.
+and an identical solution for $T/C_T$.
 In the subsonic regime, we get the following profile in the nozzle

 with $C_A^\Le$ related to the current via Eq.~\eqref{eq:sol_subsonic}.
-In the supersonic regime, the profile to the left of the shock wave is given by:
+In the supersonic regime, the profile to the left of the shock front is given by:

 where the $+$ ($-$) sign corresponds to the solution to the left (right) of the throat.
+Past the shock front, we get:

-In the supersonic regime, two independent equations remain from Eqs.~\eqref{eq:sol_matching_1}-\eqref{eq:sol_matching_3} to solve for $C_\mu^\Ri$ and $C_T^\Ri$ and the profile to the right of the shock wave:
+To solve for the values of $C_\mu^\Ri$ and $C_\mu^\Ri$ and the resulting profile beyond the shock front, we can use the two independent equations that remain from Eq.~\eqref{eq:sol_matching}:

 making use of the relation between $C_A^\Ri$ and $C_A^\Le$ in the supersonic regime, given by Eq.~\eqref{eq:sol_supersonic}.
-Let us consider first the limit regime $T_{\Le,\Ri} \gg \mu_{\Le,\Ri}$.
+Let us first consider the limit regime $T_{\Le,\Ri} \gg \mu_{\Le,\Ri}$.
 Then we have:

-We see that the exit temperature matches the value in the right lead, whereas the chemical potential does not [see Fig.~\subref*{fig:CX_TR_muR_a}].
+We see that the exit temperature matches the value in the right lead, whereas the chemical potential does not (see Fig.~\ref{fig:CX_TR_muR}a).
 For the opposite limit regime, with $T_{\Le,\Ri} \ll \mu_{\Le,\Ri}$, we obtain:

 In this case, a small exit temperature, $C_T^\Ri \ll C_\mu^\Ri$, is not guaranteed.
 In the limit of very small chemical potential difference, $\mu_\Le - \mu_\Ri \ll \mu_\Le$, we can expand the left-hand side of both equations, using the expansions in Eqs.~\eqref{eq:F_exp_1} and \eqref{eq:F_exp_2}, yielding: